CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/finanzierung/index.en.md

 In this matter, we work together with project advisors in Freiburg.
 In this financing model, direct loans constitute an important source of funding.
 These are subordinated loans made by individuals who would like to support the project or want to be part of it.
-In the current planning, we need to raise approximately €3.2 million in direct loans and donations.
 <br><br>
 We have raised around 2.9 million euros in subordinated loans for the new building.
 In order to cushion increases in construction costs, we still urgently need around 400,000 euros for the new building and therefore really need your support.